cables-gl/cables_docs/md/faq/teaching/teaching.md

 It's easy to get started, has a vast amount of examples and documentation and it does not need more than a browser and an internet connection.
 All of this makes it perfectly suited for classrooms or workshops.

-checkout our blog post [Using cables in the classroom](https://blog.cables.gl/2023/11/28/using-cables-in-the-classroom/)
+Check out our blog post [Using cables in the classroom](https://blog.cables.gl/2023/11/28/using-cables-in-the-classroom/)

 ## Need help?